MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems2.md

 {{</alert>}}

 ## Orthogonal Views
 The module `OrthoView2D` provides a 2D view displaying the input image in three orthogonal viewing directions.
-By default, the view is configured as *Cube* where the transverse view is placed in the top right segment, sagittal in bottom left and coronal in bottom right segment.
+By default, the view is configured as *Cube* where the transverse view is placed in the top right segment, sagittal in bottom left, and coronal in bottom right segment.
 Use the left mouse button to set a position in the data set.
 This position will be displayed in all available views and is available as field *worldPosition*.

 ![OrthoView2D](images/tutorials/basicmechanics/OrthoView2D.png "OrthoView2D")